 So, how to hire an employee when you’re busy, stressed, distracted and just want someone good in that role right now?
 Glad you asked.
 We have five helpful suggestions, and one “Best of Show” tip, to attract and hire the talent who can deliver maximum value to your organization.

 1. Focus on the job description

-The COVID-19 pandemic has scrambled the economy.
-General unemployment figures have spiked even as some sectors still compete in a tough hiring market — and several roles are becoming ever harder to staff.
-Whatever the state of your hiring market, and whatever position you’re hiring for, writing a detailed, compelling job description will be critical to your success in recruiting top talent.
+The spread of COVID-19 scrambled the economy, and its effects are different in different parts of the country, even as the pandemic begins to wane.
+Whatever the state of your hiring market and whatever position you’re hiring for, writing a detailed, compelling job description is critical to your success in recruiting top talent.